akuranz/Eat-the-Burger/README.md

 ## Javascript

-JQuery is used on the front end to make several AJAX calls to post to and update the database when a new burger is created or the devoured status is updated.
+JQuery is used on the front end to make several AJAX calls to post to and update the database when a new git adburger is created or the devoured status is updated.

 ## Node Packages